 Abstract:

 The research project proposed was to develop functional Greek yoghurt utilizing little millet.
 The Greek yoghurt was prepared according to standard protocol.
-After being heated to 90˚ C for five minutes, the cow's milk was cooled to 45˚ C. Freeze-dried DVS Yoghurt culture was added at concentrations of 0.10, 0.20 and 0.30 per cent and the product was then incubated at 45˚C for 4 hours.
+After being heated to 90˚ C for five minutes, the cow' milk was cooled to 45˚ C. Freeze-drplied DVS Yoghurt culture was added at concentrations of 0.10, 0.20 and 0.30 per cent and the product was then incubated at 45˚C for 4 hours.
 Amongst them 0.30 % was best.
 The product was further de-wheyed and blended with different levels of little millet @ 3, 5, 7 per cent and WPC 2, 3 and 5%.
 The developed functional little millet based functional greek yoghurt was given for judges to adjudge the sensory attribute of the product based on 9-point hedonic scale .The best optimized product with 5% WPC and & 7 % little millet was selected.

 Key words: Greek yoghurt, Little millet and Sensory attributes